 Your consumers currently know everything your business has to offer and it’s time to seal the deal.
 While some maybe quick to sign the dotted line, others may require some further convincing.
 This can be accomplished with use of additional content, now tailored to those already familiar with your brand.
 Emails come in handy in this stage, providing that extra push to turn your audience into consumers.
 Beware though, prospects are very sensitive at this point, and coming on too strong or not strong enough, can cause you lose them.
 In other words, you’re almost there but tread carefully.

-Delight Customers Build Brand Loyalty
+Delight Customers: Build Brand Loyalty

 Congrats!
-Your prospect is now a customer but the job isn’t over.
+Your prospect is now a customer, but the job isn’t over.
 Now it’s time to establish a sense of brand loyalty by continuing to provide them with relevant content.
-Remember to drop in every now and then to find out how you’re audience is doing, through the use of surveys and listening to social media conversations.
+Remember to drop in every now and then to find out how your audience is doing, through the use of surveys and listening to social media conversations.
 Use this opportunity to receive feedback and make improvements on your strategy.
 Refusing to take a step back and measure your performance from time to time can result in negative word of mouth and a poor rapport with your audience.

 And that’s all there is.
 By following the steps to inbound marketing, you’ll be attracting and engaging your audience before you know it.
 No one said it’s going to be easy but with the right amount of creativity and determination, your business will have the digital presence necessary for success.